Devin Hester: 2008 season

 Prior to the beginning of the 2008 season, Hester stated that he would not attend the Bears' summer camp unless the team offered him a new contract.
-He further voiced his displeasure with his current contract in a phone interview with the Chicago Tribune, commenting, "I can’t go out and play this year making $445,000.
+He further voiced his displeasure with his current contract in a phone interview with the Chicago Tribune, commenting, "I can't go out and play this year making $445,000.
 Come on, man."
-Adam Schefter believed that the Bears were puzzled over how Hester should be classified (as a wide receiver or a return specialist of such a star caliber), and be offered a contract accordingly.
+League insider Adam Schefter believed the Bears were puzzled over how Hester should be classified (as a wide receiver or a return specialist of such a star caliber), and be offered a contract accordingly.
 After receiving a $30,000 fine for not attending two days of training, Hester returned to the team's camp.
 The team later offered him a new four-year contract extension, worth over $40 million.

 Hester missed the third game of the season after tearing cartilage in his ribs during the previous week.
-He returned to the field in the team's Week 4 contest against the Philadelphia Eagles, where he caught his first touchdown of the season.
-Lovie Smith gave Hester his first starting job as a wide receiver the next week, in place of the injured Brandon Lloyd.
+He returned to the field in the team's week 4 contest against the Philadelphia Eagles, where he caught his first touchdown of the season.
+Smith gave Hester his first starting job as a wide receiver the next week, in place of the injured Brandon Lloyd.
 Hester went on to catch five passes for 66 yards and one touchdown.
 In the following week, Hester totaled 87 yards on six receptions.

-After a Week 8 bye, Hester caught four passes for 42 yards and had an 11-yard run against the Detroit Lions.
+After a week 8 bye, Hester caught four passes for 42 yards and had an 11-yard run against the Detroit Lions.
 He eventually lost his kick return duties to Danieal Manning, but began receiving more playing time as a wide receiver.
-Between Week 12 and 15, Hester caught 17 passes for 250 yards and one touchdown.
+Between week 12 and 15, Hester caught 17 passes for 250 yards and one touchdown.
 David Haugh of the Chicago Tribune regarded Hester as the team's "biggest threat in the passing game".
 He concluded the season by catching 51 passes for a team high 665 yards.
 Unlike his previous two seasons in the NFL, Hester did not record a single touchdown return and only averaged 6.2 yards per punt return.
-Lovie Smith commented on Hester at the end of the season by saying, "I know his returns dropped off a little bit this year, but his plate was full there for a while.
+Smith commented on Hester at the end of the season by saying, "I know his returns dropped off a little bit this year, but his plate was full there for a while.
 We think we have a happy medium now for him as a punt returner and continuing to develop as a receiver."
 Hester was also selected to play in the 2009 Pro Bowl as a third alternate.